The CLEVER scenario

 A large and diverse network

-The CLEVER network includes more than 22 partners from 20 European countries, with different levels of involvement in the project (active partners having built their trajectories bottom-up, commenting partners having commented trajectories built top-down, observing partners participating in the broader exchange).
+The CLEVER network includes 26 partners from 20 European countries, with different levels of involvement in the project:

 🗺 Map of the network here